typescript-cheatsheets/react/README.md

 React Boilerplates:

-- [jpavon](https://github.com/jpavon/react-scripts-ts) offers an alternative react-scripts-ts with Webpack 4 and better linting.
+- [@jpavon/react-scripts-ts](https://github.com/jpavon/react-scripts-ts) alternative react-scripts with all TypeScript features using [ts-loader](https://github.com/TypeStrong/ts-loader)
 - [webpack config tool](https://webpack.jakoblind.no/) is a visual tool for creating webpack projects with React and TypeScript
 - <https://github.com/innFactory/create-react-app-material-typescript-redux> ready to go template with [Material-UI](https://material-ui.com/), routing and Redux